WhatYouThing/SimpleSniper/README.md

 - Control Server (ability to control the script, run commands and recieve webhook notifications in a private server)
 - Server Monitor (notifications for being kicked/banned from servers, and for things that happen in the server)
 - Nitro Sniper (detects and claims valid nitro gifts sent in servers, possibly getting you free nitro)
-- Giveaway Sniper (automatic giveaway joiner which will add reactions to giveaway messages)
 - and some other things i cant think of

 # Dependencies